adrirubio/arduino-simon-says/README.md

 [Click here to download the full demo video (MP4)](https://github.com/adrirubio/arduino-simon-says/raw/refs/heads/main/my-build/demos/arduino-simon-says-demo.mp4)

 ## How It Works

 The game displays a sequence of lights accompanied by unique tones.
-Players must repeate the same sequence by pressing the correct pushbutton that corresponds to the led that lit up.
+Players must repeat the same sequence by pressing the correct pushbutton that corresponds to the led that lit up.

 ## Components Used